Julie Marini-Kimball, MBA

 What’s the best career advice you’ve ever received?

-One of the most impactful pieces of advice I received came from a mentor and senior leader during my time at Yale University.
-His message to me was simple: there is so much you can do—just go and do it.
-That encouragement gave me the confidence to take initiative, pursue larger responsibilities, and trust my ability to lead important projects.
+One of the most valuable pieces of advice I received came from a mentor and senior leader during my time at Yale University.
+His message was straightforward: there is so much you can do—go do it.
+That encouragement strengthened my confidence to take initiative, pursue greater responsibility, and lead high-impact work.
+Having a leader who believes in you and creates space to grow can be career-shaping.
+The experience reinforced for me that hesitation is often the primary barrier to development—and that progress typically follows when you step forward, take ownership, and deliver.

 What advice would you give to young women entering your industry?